tomeshnet/prototype-cjdns-pi/docs/MODULES.md

                  }
 ```

-Next you should restart cjdns with a `sudo systemctl restart cjnds` command.
+Next you should restart cjdns with a `sudo systemctl restart cjdns` command.
 This will reload cjdns
 with the new config file.
 Run a `status` command on your node, and make sure when it prints out
 the text, that cjdns is green with the text `[ACTIVE]`. if so, you have successfully connected to the remote peer,
 if it says `[INACTIVE]`, then there might be a typo in your config file.
 Make sure its formatted correctly (the